LemonPi/drawpoint-demo/static/media/README.c6a76dd5.md

 All operations apply the same way to curves of all degrees unless specified, and most of the time you just pass in p1 and p2 without caring about its degree.

+After construction a point's dimensions can be directly accessed and modified through `p1.x` and `p1.y`.